 Not all traumatic injuries are fractures.
 Sometimes a joint may move out of its regular place and become dislocated.
 Most often, it involves the shoulder.
 When this happens, a medical practitioner needs to replace the joint in position as soon as possible to prevent further complications.

 Joint infections occur when bacteria travel through the bloodstream, or a wound, into a joint.
 A joint infection leads to bacterial infection symptoms of pain, swelling, fever at times, and the inability to move the limb.
 A bacterial infection is an emergency, as joint infection leads to the production of enzymes that destroy cartilage – the joint lining.
 A joint infection may result in severe stiffness and arthritis if not urgently treated by surgery to open the joint and wash out the infected material and bacteria, together with the administration of intravenous antibiotics.

 Fungal arthritis is a type of fungal infection that is caused by the spread of fungus through the bloodstream.
 Pain, heat, swelling, redness and reduced range of motion are fungal infection symptoms.
-A hospital infection as a result of surgery or puncture from a drug injection near the joint will increase the chances of the development of a bacterial infection.
+A hospital infection as a result of surgery or a puncture from a drug injection near the joint will increase the chances of the development of a bacterial infection.
 Surgical debridement is the removal of infected tissue to improve the healing potential of the remaining healthy tissue.
+Dr Preyen Naidu specialises in performing debridement by removing all the infected tissue from the site.
 The debridement procedure is used to treat septic arthritis caused by fungal, viral or bacterial infections.
 Surgical debridement aims to reduce the bacterial or fungal load within the joint.
 Joint infections are most often seen in children and those with weak immune systems.